 The Monstera deliciosa is the quintessential 'indoor plant'.
 Those large fenestrated leaves scream 'jungle' and their easy-going, low(ish) maintenance vibe (so, not like fiddles), makes them a must have for any Crazy Indoor Plant Person.

 With warmer weather around already here, your monstera (and we know you have one ...) will be one of the first of your plant fam to be pushing forward new growth hoping to catch some of those extra rays of morning light that Spring brings.
-Our plant guide will (hopefully) give you the info you need to get the most out of your M.delicosa aka Fruit Salad Plant / Swiss Cheese Plant / Elephant Ear Plant.
+Our plant guide will (hopefully) give you the info you need to get the most out of your M.delicosa aka Fruit Salad Plant / Swiss Cheese Plant.

 As with most plants, potting up in the warmer weather (growing season!) is ideal, although these guys are pretty hardy and seem to settle into their new homes at any time of the year, especially if they will be staying indoors.

 Overwatering is the danger here - too much water can lead to root rot or blackened leaves so err on the side of caution.
 Monsteras are tough and if you underwater at first it won't be the end of them.
 Start by giving them a good drink then holding off until the top few centimetres are completely dry - you'll start to get a good idea of how long it takes for this to happen and before you know it watering will become second nature.
+If you're using a good, free draining potting media, it'll help avoid any overwatering issues.

 Remember too - don't let water sit in drip trays.
 Always empty excess water out to avoid root rot and fungal/bacteria build up.